ALvee-611/Projects_/Testing the presence of racial discrimination in the labour market/README.md

 * **reqcomp**: Does the ad mention some computer skills requirement?
 * **reqorg**: Does the ad mention some organizational skills requirement?
 * **industry**: Factor indicating the type of employer industry.

+The purpose of this project is to test the presence of racial discrimination in the labour market.
+In this project, I formulated 4 different questions related to discrimination and build one model for each question.
+The questions were:

+1. Is discrimination different for people from Boston and Chicago?

+2. Is discrimination different for male and female individuals with prior military experience having African-American sounding name?

+3. Is the effect of experience on the probability of being called back the same for people provided email address and those that didnot?

+4. Is discrimination different for people who mention some volunteering experience VS those that didnot for people applying to EOE?